Skip to main content

 Build with cloud

-docker buildx build --builder cloud-myorg/mybuilder -t myapp .
+docker buildx build --builder cloud-myorg-mybuilder -t myapp .

-β€’ Sends build to cloud infrastructure
+β€’ Sends the build context to the remote builder

 Set as default builder

-docker buildx use cloud-myorg/mybuilder
+docker buildx use cloud-myorg-mybuilder --global

-Sets the cloud builder as default for all subsequent docker buildx build commands.
+β€’ Sets the cloud builder as the default for docker buildx build

 List builders